Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Results and discussion

-Figure \ref{fig:NEXRAD_examples} shows some examples of rainfall predictions using SAR data and either the U-Net architecture or the fine-tuned Koch filters.
+Figures \ref{fig:NEXRAD_examples1} to \ref{fig:NEXRAD_examples3} shows some examples of rainfall predictions using SAR data and either the U-Net architecture or the fine-tuned Koch's filters.
 Overall, the SAR rainfall predictions appear to concord with the NEXRAD acquisitions over the ocean, with different sensitivities.
-In the first case (line 1), the fine-tuned filter well detects the rainy regions but indicate less or no rain within the largest rainy patches.
+In Figure \ref{fig:NEXRAD_examples1}, the fine-tuned filter well detects the rainy regions but indicate less or no rain in the main rain cell higher than 25° N, indicated by the letter 'A'.
 This is mainly due by the direct use of high-pass filters while the U-Net architecture is more general.
 Also, the fine-tuned filter tends to detects smaller rain patches, not detected in NEXRAD.
-Three neighbouring dots located on the right-hand side actually correspond to 3 ships.
-In the second case (line 2), the fine-tuned filter wrongly interprets gusts fronts as strong rain due to their strong discontinuity with respect to the background radar signal.
-In the third case (line 3), we illustrate limitations of the NEXRAD system as it is unable to detect the rain patches located on top and on right-hand side, possibly due to masking by the topography.
+Three neighbouring dots located near the letter 'B' are false positives and correspond to 3 ships.
+In the top-left corner, near the letter 'C', the weather radar observes reflectivities lower than the 24.7 dBZ threshold, which correlates with low temperature brightness in the 11.2 µm channel from GOES-16's radiometer, hinting to the presence of a deep cloud cover.
+This indicates that low rain rates are not visible on the SAR observation, either because they evaporate in the air column or because their impact on the ocean surface is too weak.